This page is designed to answer the following questions:

 On this page

 What is privacy?

-Privacy is giving people space as and when they need it and respecting personal confidential information about them that you may be privy to.
+Privacy is giving individuals space as and when they need it and respecting personal confidential information about them that you may have access to.

 What is dignity?

-Dignity is the respecting and valuing of the individuals that you work with, which can include treating them with care and compassion, respecting their views and wishes and providing personalised care.
+Dignity is respecting and valuing the individuals you work with, which can include treating them with care and compassion, respecting their views and wishes and providing personalised care in a professional manner.

 How can privacy & dignity be compromised and maintained?

-The privacy and dignity of an individual can be compromised if care workers do not value or respect them.
+The privacy and dignity of an individual can be compromised if care workers do not value or respect individuals as human beings.

-The table below gives several examples of good and bad practice, where the good practice maintains and individual’s dignity and privacy and the bad practice compromises it.
+The table below gives several examples of good and bad practices, where good practice maintains an individual’s dignity and privacy and poor practice compromises it.

 |Maintains privacy and dignity